 Can a clay bar remove overspray?

 Yes, a clay bar can remove overspray.
-But it depends on where the overspray came from.
+The source of the overspray makes a difference.
 I have successfully removed house paint splatter from my black car.
-Remember you can scratch your paint if you are too aggressive with the clay bar.
+Remember you can scratch your paint if you’re too aggressive with the clay bar.

 Can a clay bar remove oxidation on headlights?

-No, it’s not a good idea to use a clay bar on headlights, especially plastic headlights.
+No, a clay bar won’t remove oxidization from your headlights.
 Use polish or compound instead or even toothpaste to remove oxidation.
+Fine grit sandpaper might be needed in some cases.

 Can a clay bar be reused?